 Documentation contributions should satisfy the following requirements:

 - Place a newly added document in a proper folder

 Please read Compile the source code to learn how to compile Sedona website.

-When preparing a PR, please answser the following questions in the PR:
+When creating a PR, please answser the questions in the PR template.

-When a PR is submitted Travis CI will check the build correctness.
+When a PR is submitted, GitHub Action will check the build correctness.
 Please check the PR status, and fix any reported problems.

 Review a Pull Request¶